This page is an attempt to bust some common misconceptions about Brunel's atmospheric traction system for the South Devon railway and why it failed.

 The basic problem was that leather as a material just wasn't up to the job.
 They used it because it was the best available material at the time, but that "best" wasn't good enough.
 Why Not Use Vulcanised Rubber, you may ask.
 Answer, because they didn't have it.
 Its development period pretty much coincided with the period the atmospheric system was in use on the line, and when they were putting it together there was no such thing as vulcanised rubber apart from experimental laboratory samples which were shit (burnt on one side and gooey on the other, with just enough good stuff between the two to show that it would be useful if you could figure out how to make it all go like that).
 The abovementioned valve replacement plan was going to use vulcanised rubber, which by then had reached a useful state of development, but it was too late and nobody (including Brunel) could be arsed with it any more.

-In hot weather, tallow notwithstanding, the valve would dry out, become inflexible, and crack along the line of flexion where it was clamped to the iron pipe.
+In hot weather the valve would dry out, become inflexible, and crack along the line of flexion where it was clamped to the iron pipe.
+The "remedy" was said to be "an immediate application of seal oil", but of course this could never do more than slow the progression of the damage.
 In cold weather, it would soak up water, freeze, and again become inflexible, with the same result.
 The cracking would then develop into longitudinal tears, which made it leak like a bastard and ruined it.
-Such conditions also of course caused the immediate and catastrophic failure of the whole thing just freezing solid.
-Chemical reactions between tannins in the leather and iron oxide from rust caused the leather to deteriorate more rapidly, and being repeatedly doused in sea water didn't do it much good either.
+Such conditions also of course caused immediate stoppage from the whole thing just freezing solid.
+Simply being repeatedly doused in sea water didn't do it much good either, of course.

-It's the other way round.
+It's more or less the other way round.
 The route was decided, the plans submitted to Parliament, and the Act obtained, BEFORE anyone had raised the idea of using atmospheric traction.
 The Act got the Royal Assent in July 1844; the plans at that time were, per Brunel, for a double-track railway using conventional traction.
 It wasn't until August that the Board of the company began to discuss the possibility of using atmospheric traction, and the decision to actually do it was made in September.
-The reason for considering it in the first place was that the route, with its heavy gradients, was already decided on, but Brunel got worried about the ability of locomotives to cope with those gradients and came up with the idea of using atmospheric traction to overcome a problem which was already known to exist.

-This is perhaps an excusable misconception since the Victorians suffered from it too, but again, it is hard to see why, because it only takes a small amount of mental arithmetic to show that it is bollocks.
+This is a misconception from which the Victorians suffered too, but it is hard to see why, because it only takes a trivial amount of mental arithmetic to show that it is bollocks.
 If the system ever had got beyond Newton Abbot, though, it would have hit them in the face.
 They were running trains of up to 120 tons along the level stretch where they did install the atmospheric system.
 If they had tried to take those over Dainton they would quite simply not have made it: they would have ground to a halt, and only dividing them into several smaller trains would have got them going again.

 In short, if they had got as far as trying atmospheric traction over the banks, far from making light of them, it would have been really really shit.